anjankasturi/Resort-Management-System/README.md

 # Resort-Management-System
-This is a project which uses html, jsp, css, js for creating
+This is a project which uses html, jsp, css and javascript.